 Are they faster?
 No.

-There are nearly 7-10 hosts that are faster than EasyWP, and you check those fastest hosting lists here.
+There are nearly 7-10 hosts faster than EasyWP; you check those fastest hosting lists here.
 To give you an idea, I've compared this host's performance with other similar-priced hosts.
-Note, the lower the TTFB, the faster your performance is.
+Note that the lower the TTFB, the faster your performance is.